rnetonet/enviot/README.md

 # EnvIOT

-## Whats it is
+## What it is ?

-A very simple, yet functional, framework to monitor environment conditions using IOT.
+EnvIOT is very simple, yer fully functional, framework to monitor environment conditions using IOT solutions.

-Split in three layers:
+It´s divided in three big layers:

 **Perception**
 - Data collection from sensors